Tim McGraw Gushes Over Makeup-Free Pic Of Wife Faith Hill On Instagram: ‘Dang, I Love This Girl’

-Tim McGraw gushed over a makeup-free pic of wife Faith Hill on Instagram.
-He said in the caption of the share, “Dang, I love this girl.”
-The surprising image featured the country music superstar with her natural beauty on display.
-It was taken by the couple’s eldest daughter Gracie, 23, who was tagged as the photographer of the image.
-The married twosome is also parents to daughters Maggie and Audrey.
+Tim McGraw gushed over a makeup-free pic of his wife, Faith Hill, on social media.
+He stated in the caption of the Instagram share how much he loves her.

+The stunning image featured the country music superstar with her natural beauty on display.
+It was taken by the couple’s eldest daughter, Gracie, 23, who was tagged as the photographer of the image.
+The married twosome are also parents to daughters Maggie and Audrey.

-Faith was photographed from the back in the image.
+Faith was photographed partially from behind.
 She was not looking at the camera.
-Instead, a left-side profile of the singer and songwriter was seen.
+Instead, the left side of the singer and songwriter’s profile was seen.

 Faith was captured in a moment by Gracie.
 She held a glass in her hands.
-Smiling, Faith wore her hair in tight braids woven close to the crown of her head.
-Her blond hair had a pink tint to it and it was styled up off her long neck.
-She appeared to have on a blue sweater in the stunning outdoor shot.
-A large smile was on her face.
-Her happiness was evident and her eyes were bright as she directed her attention off-camera.
+Faith wore her hair in braids woven close to the crown of her head.
+Her blond hair had a pink tint to it, and it was styled up and off her long neck.
+She wore a blue shirt in the stunning outdoor shot.
+A large smile was on her face, and her happiness was evident, her eyes bright as she directed her attention off-camera.

 Fans of the country superstar at first thought the photo was of Gracie, confused by Tim’s caption.
 He quickly responded, stating that his fans were so sweet to think the photo was of the duo’s daughter.
 He then explained the pic was of Faith and that he was “the lucky one.”